 Heat Pumps/Ductless Heating & Cooling Services in Cambridge

 Heat pumps are one of the most beneficial components for a New England home as they offer both heating and cooling.
 Whether it’s a scorching hot summer day or a frigid winter night, heat pumps work around the clock to provide home comfort.
-A ductless, heat pump (also known as mini-split system) make a wonderful retrofit add-ons to houses with non-ducted heating systems, such as oil, propane, boilers, and electric baseboards.
+A ductless, heat pump (also known as mini-split system) makes a wonderful retrofit add-ons to houses with non-ducted heating systems, such as:

 What Exactly is a Heat Pump?

 Simply put, a heat pump moves heat throughout the home.
 During the winter, heat pumps carry in heat from the outside and circulate it into the home.
 In the summer, heat pumps draw heat from the home and release it outside.

 Ductless heating and cooling systems work in a reversible, two-way heat pumps that deliver heat between outdoor and indoor air by compressing and expanding refrigerant.
 Heat pumps collect heat from outside the house and deliver it to the inside on the heating cycle during the winter.
 In the summer, it collects cool air from outside and delivers it inside the house.

 Ductless mini splits use different speed compressors in order to match the temperature and heating and cooling load, maximizing its efficiency.

 - Keeps air clean & safe because it does not burn fuel

 - Provides one temperature throughout the home.
 No sudden blast of heat or cold air

 - Cost less per hour because they are used throughout the year

 - Individual zoning which allows you to heat or cool only the areas you want